clivekahn/librealsense/doc/installation.md

 3. Build the patched module for the desired machine configuration.<br />

   * **Ubuntu 14/16 LTS**
+  Use: `./scripts/patch-realsense-ubuntu-xenial.sh`<br />
   The script will download, patch and build the uvc kernel module from source.<br />
   Then it will attempt to insert the patched module instead of the active one.
   If the insertion fails the original uvc module will be preserved.
-    `./scripts/patch-realsense-ubuntu-xenial.sh`<br />

   * **Intel® Joule™ with Ubuntu**
+  Use: `./scripts/patch-realsense-ubuntu-xenial-joule.sh`<br />
   Based on the custom kernel provided by Canonical Ltd.
-    `./scripts/patch-realsense-ubuntu-xenial-joule.sh`<br />

   * **Arch-based Distributions**
     * You need to install the [base-devel](https://www.archlinux.org/groups/x86_64/base-devel/) package group.